 NCAC Past, Present and Future

-In 1996, a small group of practitioners from Philadelphia, California, Florida and Washington, DC came together to determine how they could support each other in their career academy work.
+In 1996, four individuals from Philadelphia and Washington, DC came together to determine how they could support each other in their career academy work.
 These charter members of the National Career Academy Coalition had a vision of what a grassroots organization might look like.
 The coalition of stakeholders knew that having a conference made sense, but they truly had to take a leap of faith, as there was no funding or history, only a dream and healthy dose of enthusiasm.
 With maxed out credit cards and a whole bunch of hope, the first NCAC conference in Cherry Hill, PA brought together 400 educators, businesspersons, students and parents who were all hungry to learn from each other.
 They knew that what they were doing collaboratively in their communities was working.
 With that conference and the networking that followed, NCAC as an organization was off and running.

 From 1996 through 2009, NCAC continued to expand and grow.
 A vision began to emerge of being the recognized leader for collaborative support and sustainability of career academies.
 Along the way, NCAC grew into a membership organization with a Board of Directors.
 It benefitted from the nurturing and guidance from Nova Southeastern University where it was housed for a period of time.
 As NCAC moved to hire a part-time director, it was apparent that back office operations needed to be housed somewhere and NCAC found that home with Philadelphia Health Management Corporation (PHMC) in Philadelphia.
 In 2013, NCAC moved to hire a full-time executive director with office space in one of the Nashville, TN schools and back office operations monitored by Jacobs, Cohen and Associates of Nashville.